Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

   ConnectToPlay.getInstance().startBuyOut(this, hashMapSkuDetails.get("pro"));
   ```

-  this method should used, in when user click to buy product
+  This method should used, in when user click to buy product